airbus-cert/skyblue.team/content/posts/scanning-virustotal-firehose.md

 ![Mailbox full of BEACONs](/images/817e356268d1e7620ee8746d77fa5aee336028bc.png)

-We are using [CobaltStrikeParser](https://github.com/Sentinel-One/CobaltStrikeParser) from Sentinel One to parse the beacons.
-The JSON output is sent to our Splunk instance from a threat hunting perspective to implement alerting for things like:
+We are using [CobaltStrikeParser](https://github.com/Sentinel-One/CobaltStrikeParser) from Sentinel One to parse the beacons and the JSON output is sent to our Splunk instance.

+There are two uses of this data:
+- Threat Hunting: we are tracking some Threat Actors
+- Proactive protection: Adding proactively the IOC to a watchlist in our perimeter

+For Threat Hunting perspectives, we implement alerting for things like:
-- Given Watermark identifiers
+- Specific Watermark identifiers
 - Pattern in the C2 domain
 - Non-standard values for some fields
 - Use of some options or specific malleable profile

-Currently, there is no automatic pipeline to push the IOC into a DenyList as it is not uncommon to see trolling BEACONs using legitimate and "assumed safe" domains.
+Regarding the proactive Defense, currently, there is no automatic pipeline to push the IOC into a WatchList/DenyList for one reason: it is not uncommon to see trolling BEACONs using legitimate and "assumed safe" domains.
 To mitigate that, we plan to have a kind of Slack bot to make us approve manually each entry.